Case Study

 Outcome

-A platform that enabled operational growth
+A platform that enabled operational scale and service expansion

 Key Insights

-What this project reinforced
+What this project reinforced about complex operational software

 Operational complexity requires purpose-built systems.